-There will surely be a difference in the apparent “age” of the two pieces of wood.
-However, I am sorry, but I do not see any alteration of time itself.
+There will be a difference in the apparent “age” of the two pieces of wood.
+However, we are sorry, but we do not see any alteration of time itself.

-Likewise with the twin paradox; one of them would suffer the effect of speed, with alterations in his mass and –following this totally unreal example– his metabolism would surely be altered, and so he might age quickly (instead of dying of excitement).
+Likewise, with the twin paradox; one of them would suffer the effect of speed, with alterations in his mass and –following this hypothetical example– his metabolism would alter, and so he might age quickly (instead of dying of excitement).

-However, I still do not see any demonstration when it comes to changes in speed of time, as Einstein’s theories state.
-We all know there are some animals that have a much faster metabolism than ours.
+However, we still do not see any demonstration when it comes to changes in speed of time, as Einstein’s theories state.
+We all know some animals have a much faster metabolism than ours.
 Nevertheless, we do not think that they live in a parallel universe or anything like that.

-To sum up, although it could ultimately be a correct example, the twin paradox poses three important problems when it comes to scientific method.
-The first one, already mentioned above, is that it is a mathematical and unreal example, which deals with vital aspects out of normal context.
+To sum up, although it could ultimately be a correct example, the twin paradox poses three critical problems when it comes to scientific method.
+The first one, already mentioned above, is that it is a mathematical and unreal example, which deals with vital aspects out of reasonable context.

-The second, Special Relativity (SR) uses a forced language style full of technical connotations and mixed with common and everyday language.
+The second, Special Relativity (SR) used a forced language style full of technical connotations and mixed with ordinary and everyday language.

-It seems to me very simple; providing we can swap one twin for another –I suppose that is the idea behind calling it twin paradox–, if there is nothing to prevent it –such as in the supposition of Special Relativity–, one could never be older than the other could.
-Certainly, you do not need mathematics for this simple and immediate reasoning.
+Providing we can swap one twin for another –we suppose that is the idea behind calling it twin paradox– if there is nothing to prevent it –such as in the supposition of Special Relativity–, one could never be older than the other could.
+Indeed, one does not need mathematics for this quick and straightforward reasoning.

 The twin paradox is a well-known paradoxical example that describes Einstein’s theories.
-It also poses biggest problems when it comes to scientific method, as it is a totally theoretical and unfeasible thought experiment.
+It also poses most significant problems when it comes to scientific method, as it is a theoretical and unfeasible thought experiment.

-The twin paradox is an intrinsic contradiction to relativity of time, which has no solution, unless applying General Relativity (RG).
-That is to say, creating privileged frames of reference in order to distinguish between which twin moves or accelerates more.
+The twin paradox is an intrinsic contradiction to the relativity of time, which has no solution unless applying General Relativity (RG).
+That is to say, creating privileged frames of reference to distinguish between which twin moves or accelerates more.
 However, this is just opposite meaning of pure relativity.

-In addition, SR should always be a special case of GR; therefore, the solution should have been present in Einstein’s first theory.
+Also, SR should always be a particular case of GR; therefore, the solution should have been present in Einstein’s first theory.

 In fact, GR says just the opposite to SR in many aspects; in this way, with tailored definitions and with either one or the other, practically everything is explained, both the real and the imaginary.

-When I have asked authentic experts, “why light deviates double amount in relativity than in Newton’s Law of Gravitation?”
-No one has been able to give me any non-mathematical reason.
+When we have asked authentic experts, “why light deviates double amount in relativity than in Newton Law of Gravitation?”
+No one has been able to give us any non-mathematical reason.
 It must be that no one or almost no one knows the physical meaning behind field equations and their operations for this case.

-Anyway, besides very few people understand Einstein’s theory, the theory makes one or two important mistakes, which, as a whole, create an important obstacle for the current development of science in this area.
+Regardless, besides very few people understand Einstein’s theory, the theory makes one or two serious mistakes, which, as a whole, create a considerable obstacle to the current development of science in this area.

-Ptolemy’s theory with respect to terrestrial geocentrism also worked –until it stopped working–.
-Einstein’s theories mean not only a return to this geocentrism, but an accentuation along this line, as they bestow the honor of being the center of the universe upon any point or particle, which they call the observer.
+Ptolemy’s theory concerning terrestrial geocentrism also worked –until it stopped working–.
+Einstein’s theories mean not only a return to this geocentrism but an accentuation along this line, as they bestow the honor of being the center of the universe upon any point or particle, which they call the observer.

-In fact, General Theory of Relativity creates a privileged frame of reference, as it situates mass and its gravitational effect in geometry of space-time, though unfortunately for Philosophy, it still inverts definition of gravity with respect to its math-physics dichotomy.
+In fact, General Theory of Relativity creates a privileged frame of reference, as it situates mass and its gravitational effect in geometry of space-time, though unfortunately for Philosophy, it still inverts definition of gravity concerning its math-physics dichotomy.

-To finish this book, here you have a bit of poetic prose.
-In addition to the innocent twins of the thought paradox, there are particular elements that, to my understanding, want to resign from relativity because they are not happy.
-I am referring to the following:
+To finish this book, here we have a bit of poetic prose.
+In addition to the innocent twins of the thought paradox, there are particular elements that, to our understanding, want to resign from relativity because they are not happy.
+We are referring to the following:

 Love, who’s furious

 Tormented by the chimeric equations.
-He told me he loves mine!
+He told us he loves ours!